jpmorganchase/onyx-ssi-sdk/src/services/common/signatures/README.md

 The SDK implementation of the JWT proof type relies on the [did-jwt-vc](https://github.com/decentralized-identity/did-jwt-vc) and [did-jwt](https://github.com/decentralized-identity/did-jwt) packages.

-Signing a VC requires an `Issuer`, `CredentialPayload` and `CreateCredentialOptions` as inputs to the `createVerifiableCredentialJwt` function in [did-jwt-vc](https://github.com/decentralized-identity/did-jwt-vc/blob/master/src/index.ts#L75)
+Signing a VC requires an `Issuer`, `CredentialPayload` and `CreateCredentialOptions` as inputs to the [`createVerifiableCredentialJwt`](https://github.com/decentralized-identity/did-jwt-vc/blob/master/src/index.ts#L75) function in did-jwt-vc.

-Signing a VP requires an `Issuer`, `PresentationPayload` and `CreatePresentationOptions` as inputs to the [`createVerifiablePresentationJwt`](https://github.com/decentralized-identity/did-jwt-vc/blob/master/src/index.ts#L134) function in did-jwt-vc
+Signing a VP requires an `Issuer`, `PresentationPayload` and `CreatePresentationOptions` as inputs to the [`createVerifiablePresentationJwt`](https://github.com/decentralized-identity/did-jwt-vc/blob/master/src/index.ts#L134) function in did-jwt-vc.
 #### Signing Options

 [did-jwt-vc](https://github.com/decentralized-identity/did-jwt-vc) allows for more complex signing options from the `CreateCredentialOptions` and `CreatePresentationOptions` types.
 Below is a brief descriptions of those types, however please reference [did-jwt-vc types](https://github.com/decentralized-identity/did-jwt-vc/blob/master/src/types.ts) for full understanding of usage.